 - Methodologies and data sources of existing economic models across the full spectrum of Alzheimer’s disease and dementia from apparently healthy through disease progression to end of life care

 The Regulatory and Health Technology Assessment (HTA) team (WP6), recently submitted a publication on the main regulatory and HTA considerations for a disease-modifying drug in AD.
-The next face-to-face Expert Advisory Group (EXAG) meeting will be held on 29th June in Amsterdam (the Netherlands).
+The next face-to-face Expert Advisory Group (EXAG) meeting date is currently being discussed.
 Lastly, the team also circulated a questionnaire to evaluate the operation and impact of the EXAG, to the ROADMAP Consortium.

 Finally, the Ethical, Legal, and Social Implications (ELSI) team (WP8), have recently submitted their paper about the justifications for different kinds of clinical trial data sharing and are collaborating with the Outcome Definition team on a paper about the ethics of outcome prioritisation for Deliverable D8.4.
 The systematic review on the ethics of predictive modelling for secondary AD prevention is progressing well.
-The team is also looking forward to meet with the European Working Group for People with Dementia (EWGPWD) on 27 June in Brussels.
-There, they will discuss concerns raised by sharing health data to create a RWE platform for AD research in an interactive feedback session.
 Lastly, they are also working on a paper reporting the results of the ELSI focus groups.

 Receive the latest news.
 Click here to subscribe!